Find friends in a strange city

 More articles in our blog

-Studying is an intense, varied and challenging time.
-In our articles we show you the most important steps to cope well during this time:
+Studying is an intensive, varied and challenging time.
+In our article, we show you the most important steps for coping well during this time: